Penswer/Peak-Everything/README.md

 If the mod is not launching and you are sure you followed all other directions you may want to try adding -DX12 to your PEAK launch parameters on steam

+## DO NOT USE WITH GALE
+Due to a certain limitation with steam there doesn't seem to be a way to make PEAK use DX12 when launching through Gale.
+If someone knows how to do this message "Penswer" on discord.
+If you want to use this mod you will have to do a manual BepInEx install or move your Gale BepInEx profile into the game's files and launch through steam.
+Please do not bother anyone who works on Gale about this.
+It is not their fault.

 ## Features
 Flying(Buggy) \
 No Fall Damage \